 Emergency Schools Closings

-In the event of school closings, such as inclement weather, announcements are posted on Dearborn Public Schools cable channel or local radio, television stations, and the Dearborn Public Schools website.
+In the event of school closings, such as inclement weather, announcements are posted on Dearborn Public Schools cable channel or local radio and television stations.

 The safety and well being of the children is a priority.
 Therefore, a crisis management plan has been developed and implemented which protects the children from harm.
 These policies include procedures for evacuation, lock down, seeking shelter and first aid as a response to the remote possibility of fire, disaster and emergencies.
 In the event of a crisis, parents will be notified as soon as possible.
 Crisis response drills will be conducted on a regular basis to familiarize children with the procedures.

 A copy of the Crisis Management plan is available on site for review.